adammccormack/refresher-boris-bikes/README.md

-A project to refresh my memory on OOP fundamentals by creating a boris bike system in ruby.
+A project to refresh my memory on OOP fundamentals by creating a boris bike app in ruby.